BasakK6/hive_cache_manager/README.md

 * 📸 Uses <ins>ValueListenableBuilder</ins> to listen data changes
 * 🥳 Makes it easy to store custom models

+By using this package, you do not need to write separate Hive related code for each of your models.
+This package provides a generic cache manager class that handles hive box operations.
 ## Getting started
-Add this package to your pubspec.yaml file
+Add this package to your pubspec.yaml file and run pub get
 ```yaml
 dependencies:
   hive_cache_manager: latest